Fractional quantization by interaction of arbitrary strength in gapless flat bands with divergent quantum geometry: Detailed methods for many-body numerical simulations

 To reduce computational costs, we adopt the "band maximum" approximation introduced in Ref.~\cite{MultiBandEDPRB2025}, where the number of particles in the upper dispersive band is capped at $n_{\rm up}$, while the particle number in the singular flat band (SFB) remains unrestricted.
 After diagonalizing the many-body Hamiltonian $\hat{H}_0+\hat{H}_I$ at $\nu=1/3$ filling of the SFB, we observe three nearly degenerate ground states at momenta $\bs{\Cal{K}}_{\rm rect}=\{8,\,16,\,24\}$ within the FQAH parameter region [see Fig.~3(a) of the main text and Figs.~\ref{FigSupp:GapCoverge}(a, b)], consistent with the degeneracy pattern of the Laughlin states and the generalized Pauli exclusion principle~\cite{regnault2011fractional}.

 As illustrated in Figs.~\ref{FigSupp:GapCoverge}(a, b), we define the many-body gap $\Delta_{\rm mb}$ based on the three lowest energies in the $\bs{\Cal{K}}_{\rm rect}$ momentum sectors in a way that highlights the FQAH phase with a nonzero gap: If these three energies are not the ground state energies of the many-body spectrum, $\Delta_{\rm mb}$ is set to zero; otherwise, $\Delta_{\rm mb}$ is set to the energy difference between the maximum of these three energies and the fourth lowest energy of the many-body spectrum.
+We note that sometimes a gapped trivial phase can emerge with ground states sharing the same momentum sectors as the FQAH states.
+In such cases we also check the many-body Chern number of the ground states and set $\Delta_{\rm mb}$ to zero when the Chern number vanishes.

 To assess the convergence of the results with respect to $n_{\rm up}$, we set $U=1$ and plot the many-body gap $\Delta_{\rm mb}$ as a function of $\delta$ in the honeycomb model (or as a function of $\alpha$ in the kagome model) for various values of $n_{\rm up}$.
 As illustrated in Figs.~\ref{FigSupp:GapCoverge}(c, d), for both the honeycomb and kagome models, the differences between the results at $n_{\rm up}=2$ and $n_{\rm up}=3$ are negligible, indicating satisfactory convergence is achieved at $n_{\rm up}=2$.
 The ED results presented in the main text are all obtained with $n_{\rm up}=2$.
 The many-body gap $\Delta_{\rm mb}$ and occupation-weighted geometric quantities $\braket{\Omega}_\text{occ}$, $\braket{\text{tr}\CalG}_\text{occ}$ and $\braket{\text{T}}_\text{occ}$ [see Fig.~3(b) and Fig.~5(b) of the main text] were computed using the $4\times6$ rectangular $\bk$ grid.